 There are better protections for harassment that has a discriminatory basis in the Equality Act 2010 (and employers are consequently likely to take discriminatory conduct more seriously), but for pure bullying the position is rather unsatisfactory.
 That the victims lose their jobs while the alleged bullying manager is supported in her position is not at all unusual and particularly galling for victims.

-The passing of the Protection from Harassment Act in 1997 has been as opening the wayto craft protection from workplace harassment out of a piece of legislation intended to deal with stalking, racial harassment and anti-social behaviour.
-But the cost and complexities of using this legislation probably put it beyond the average worker, even if supported by a union, whose legal coverage generally only extends to tribunal cases, not High Court civil disputes.
+The passing of the Protection from Harassment Act in 1997 has been seen as opening the way to craft some protection from workplace harassment out of a piece of legislation intended to deal with stalking, racial harassment and anti-social behaviour.
+But the cost and complexities of using this legislation probably put it beyond the average worker, even if supported by a union, whose legal coverage generally only extends to tribunal cases, not civil court disputes.

 One can only advise that, where there is a union agreement covering disciplinary matters, the union should try to ensure that it includes principles that can be drawn from the above: that disciplinary panels must come to a decision on disputed facts on a balance of probabilities; and that the two stage process be used to establish if the conduct complained of is bullying: is it objectively harassing or distressing and, subjectively, have the alleged victims said it is harassing and distressing.

 The author of this piece has studied employment law and has experience of disciplinary hearings but is not a qualified lawyer.
 None of the posts constitutes legal advice.
-Remember that any claim to an employment tribunal, including for onstructive dismissal, must be made within a month minus a day after the last act complained of.
-If you have been harassed for sexual, racial, disability and other recognised discriminatory reasons, a different regime of law applise, not dealt with here.
+Remember that any claim to an employment tribunal, including for constructive dismissal, must be made within three months minus a day after the last act complained of.
+If you have been harassed for sexual, racial, disability and other recognised discriminatory reasons, a different regime of law applies, not dealt with here.
 Seek union help or legal advice if you feel you have been bullied or discriminated against at work.

 Note: Priti Patel has consistently denied the allegations regarding which she issued an “unreserved apology” on 21 November.